 Meals Included: Breakfast, Lunch, Dinner

-Disembark in Ushuaia and board our recommended flight to Santiago to connect with your overnight flight home; we'll provide transfers to the airport and hotel and luggage assistance.*
+Disembark in Ushuaia and board our recommended flight to Buenos Aires to connect with your overnight flight home; transfers to the airport, and hotel and luggage assistance, will be provided.

 Departure Time: Depart after 9:00 p.m. local time.